Stephanie loves trying out new recipes and sharing family favorites!

-From October through March each year, I make classic Chex Mix almost every weekend.
-It's a great snack—perfect for the holidays, for the Super Bowl, and all the gatherings in between.
+Classic Chex Mix is one of my favorite snacks.
+It's a great snack—perfect for the holidays, the Super Bowl, and all the gatherings in between.

 Yes, I know that many grocery stores carry pre-made Chex Mix on the shelves.
 But, trust me, there is nothing that can compare to your own homemade version.
 It's easy.
 It's inexpensive.
-And, it's the best tasting treat you can offer your family and guests.
-The recipe I use is one handed down from my grandmother and my mom.
+And, it's the best-tasting treat you can offer your family and guests.
+The recipe I use was handed down by my grandmother and my mom.
 It differs slightly from the ones you might find on the side of the cereal boxes.
 And I would say—in a good way!

 Like any recipe, you can adjust this one to your own tastes.
 Don't like nuts?
 Then replace them with bagel chips.
-Pretzels not your thing?
-Not a problem... just take them out.
+Are pretzels not your thing?
+No problem... just take them out.

 When you make this classic Chex Mix recipe, your entire kitchen will be filled with the delicious smells of home-baked goodness.
 In two hours' time, you can have a tasty, easy-to-make snack.
 It will keep for up to two months in a sealed Tupperware container (but your supply probably won't last that long!)

 Cook Time for Classic Chex Mix